If you're worried about someone's gambling

 If you have a joint loan with the person who gambles

-You’ll both be responsible for those debts.
-Your credit rating can also be affected by the other person’s actions, because you have a financial link to them.
+You’ll both be responsible for the debts.
+Your credit rating can also be affected by the other person’s actions.

 Get help if you’re struggling with debt

 You should start dealing with your debts as soon as you can.

 You can contact your bank or the company you owe money to and explain the situation.
 They might give you more time to pay or say you don’t have to pay some of the debt.